michaelwehrley/notes/git/git_objects.md

 $ echo 'Home Chef!' > home_chef.txt
 ```

-**hash-object**
+##### Hash-Object
 Note: `man git-hash-object` vs `git hash-object`
 Add this to to the git database by creating a git hash object (and writing it to the db):

-* `git-hash-object` - Computes object ID and optionally creates a blob from a file. (i.e., does what it says; it hashes the content into the object database)
+* `git-hash-object` - Computes object ID and optionally creates a blob from a file. (i.e., does what it "says": it hashes the content into the object database)
 * `-w` - Write the object into the **object** database.

 ```bash